-Also, making the dumpling dough using chicken broth rather than water adds a lot to their flavor, too.
+Also, making the dumpling dough with chicken broth rather than water adds a lot of flavor, too.
 One year we tried to cheat and bought frozen dumplings, but it just wasn’t the same.

 If you are going to take the time to make chicken and dumplings, take the time to do it properly.
 Your taste buds will thank you for it!

 Step by Step

 Place the chicken in a large stockpot and cover with two cups of chicken broth.
 Set the heat to high and bring this to a boil.